 Guest contributor Tammy Trayer of Trayer Wilderness lives off-grid on her homestead in the woods.
-Today she’s sharing things that have worked for her family.
+Today she’s sharing things that her family has done to earn money from their homestead.

 Living a simple life to your liking, contrary to the cookie cutter mold that the majority of society is following, may require some strategic planning and creativity, but it is very possible!